 The ketogenic diet has been available for more than 70 years and is most typically employed in children with medically refractory seizures.
 The diet involves minimizing carbohydrate and protein intake while increasing the amount of fats in the diet.
 This causes the body to make ketone bodies that work in the brain to help suppress seizure activity.
 Specialized clinic staff, including epileptologists, dieticians, and nurse practitioners, closely monitor and guide families for optimizing the diet to maintain ketosis.

 Vagus Nerve Stimulator Clinic

 The vagus nerve stimulator (VNS) is an implantable device used for the treatment of medically intractable epilepsy.
 Patients undergo rigorous evaluation to ensure that their seizures are not amenable to surgical resection and that VNS implantation is an optimal choice.
 Following implantation, the patient is followed closely for VNS setting adjustments to maximize seizure control and, when possible, decrease medications.
-Approximately 160 patients at LLUCH have VNS devices.
-These devices are managed by all the pediatric epileptologists (Dr. Loeb, Tang-Wai, Pichon, and Sallowm), as well as several of the pediatric neurologists (Drs.
+Approximately 160 patients at Children's Hospital have VNS devices.
+These devices are managed by all the pediatric epileptologists (Drs.
+Loeb, Tang-Wai, Pichon, and Sallowm), as well as several of the pediatric neurologists (Drs.
 Shu and Michelson).
 There is a weekly VNS clinic where patients of any provider can be scheduled for VNS adjustment, while long-term care is continued by the patient’s primary neurologist.